Corne173/IoT_Energy_Logger/Google Cloud Function/PubSub_to_BigQuery/README.md

     - Navigate into the newly created service account, goto the `KEYS` tab and add a `JSON` key.
     - Download the json file.
 The content of this file will be used when creating the cloud function
+    - Its recommend to create a custom service account for this purpose and limit the scopes to only
 - ### Create `Cloud Function`
   - Navigate to the `Cloud Function` tab
   - `+ CREATE FUNCTION`